 To continue editing an existing GUIDE app, see GUIDE Migration Strategies for information on how to help maintain compatibility of the app with future MATLAB releases.
 To create new apps interactively, Develop Apps Using App Designer instead.

-By default, the first time you save or run your program, GUIDE save two files:
+By default, the first time you save or run your app, GUIDE save two files:

 A FIG-file, with extension

-in GUIDE.
+layout in GUIDE.
 FIG-files are specializations of MAT-files.
-See Custom Applications to Access MAT-Files for
+See Custom Applications to Access MAT-Files for more information.

 A code file, with extension

-the code file can never be a MATLAB® script.
+functions, the code file can never be a MATLAB script.

 When you save your app for the first time, GUIDE automatically opens the code file in your default editor.

 The FIG-file and the code file must have the same name.
-These two files usually reside in the same folder, and correspond to the tasks of laying out and programming the UI.
-When you lay out the in the Layout Editor, your components and layout is stored in the FIG-file.
-When you program the UI, your code is stored in the corresponding code file.
+These two files usually reside in the same folder, and correspond to the tasks of laying out and programming the app.
+When you lay out the app in the Layout Editor, your components and layout are stored in the FIG-file.
+When you program the app, your code is stored in the corresponding code file.

-callback in the file is a local function of that main function.
+mygui.
+Each callback in the file is a local function of that main

 Displayed at the command line in response to the